LetMeSpy Spyware Giant Collapses! Hacker Erases Server Data and Shuts Down Operations!

 LetMeSpy’s Confession

-In an official notice posted on its website in both English and Polish, LetMeSpy confirmed the “permanent shutdown” of its spyware services.
-The notice also stated that the company would completely cease operations by the end of August.
-Users attempting to log in or create new accounts are now met with a blockade, signifying the imminent end of LetMeSpy’s dark reign.
+LetMeSpy has confirmed, in an official notice published on its website in both English and Polish, that it is permanently shutting down its spyware services.
+The company will be ceasing completely by the end of August.
+Those trying to sign in or create new accounts are instead met with a brick wall, signaling the closing moments of the dark reign of LetMeSpy.

 TechCrunch’s Investigation